 Antenna Selection Guide

-Firstly you’ll need an antenna.
-Similar to your TV, mobile phones and wireless broadband modems are connected to antennas.
-For increased signal the best position for your antenna is as high as possible outside your car or house - this means you'll need some cable to cover the distance from where you want to put the antenna, to where you want to use your phone or modem.
+1 - For increased signal, the best position for your antenna is as high as possible outside your car or house - this means you'll need cable to cover the distance from where you want to put the antenna, to where you want to use your phone or modem.

-Next, you'll need something to connect your cable into your phone or modem.
-Modems are very easy - all good quality modems have an external antenna port, meaning all you need is a small adapter cable called a Patch Lead to go from the big connector on the cable to the tiny connector on your modem.
-Many phones also sport an external antenna port, most notably Telstra, Samsung, and Motorola brand phones.
-If your phone doesn't have an antenna port, don't worry you'll just need to use a Cradle.
+2 - You'll need something to connect your cable into your phone or modem - all good quality modems have an external antenna port, meaning all you need is a small adaptor cable called a patch lead to go from the big connector on the cable to the tiny connector on your modem.

-If you don't like the idea of having to constantly tether your phone to a Patch Lead or Cradle, that's easy - you'll just need to connect your antenna to a Smart Repeater which will amplify and broadcast your antenna's signal throughout your house at full strength, giving your mobile phone a full five bars.
+If you don't like the idea of having to constantly tether your phone to a patch lead or cradle, you can connect your antenna to a smart repeater which will amplify and broadcast your antenna's signal throughout your house at full strength - this will give your mobile phone a full five bars.

 There are four main factors that reduce mobile coverage:

 You're probably not too surrised to learn that mobile signal is reduced by distance (due to the Inverse-Square Law) from the cell tower, causing a gradual weakening of signal.

 On flat terrain, most cell towers have a usable range of about 40km before you'll need to use an external antenna.
 With a good quality external antenna it's possible to receive signal as far as 120km.